nav2424/rift/END_TO_END_TEST.md

    - **Details**: Shipping address (for physical items)
    - **Seller**: Select seller from list or enter email
    - **Review**: Confirm all details
-4. Tap "Create Escrow"
+4. Tap "Create Rift"
-5. Should redirect to escrow detail page
+5. Should redirect to rift detail page

 #### Step 3: Mark as Paid (Mobile - Buyer)
-1. On escrow detail page
+1. On rift detail page
 2. Tap "Mark as Paid"
 3. Status should change to "AWAITING_SHIPMENT"
 4. Seller should receive email notification

 #### Step 4: Upload Shipment Proof (Mobile - Seller)
 1. Sign out and sign in as seller
-2. Navigate to the escrow
+2. Navigate to the rift
 3. Tap "Upload Shipment Proof"
 4. Enter tracking number (optional)
 5. Upload image (optional)